 Top Vacation Rental Instagram Practices For More Bookings

 Nowadays, most people have Instagram accounts.
-What is more, they typically check their feed (at least) once a day.
+What’s more, they typically check their feed (at least) once a day.
 So, if this social media platform is not part of your repertoire, you may be missing big opportunities to connect with new markets, including millennials – a large sector of the travel industry.
 Vacation rental property photos are one of the first things that potential guests look at when planning a trip, and Instagram posts are the perfect opportunity for a great visual grab!

-Here are some of the best Instagram practices that are sure to help you to create interest in your vacation rentals and boost your bookings.
+Here are some of the best Instagram practices and marketing strategies that are sure to help you to create interest in your short-term rentals and boost your bookings.

 Getting The Picture(s)

 Although practical photos of your bedrooms, bathrooms, kitchen, living areas, and amenities sound boring, they are necessary for your Instagram feed.
 It goes without saying that you should strive for high-quality images.
 This applies not just to social media marketing, but to listing sites like Vrbo and Airbnb as well!
-To give these standard photos Instagram-worthy artistic flair, take it up a notch and try the following:
+To give these standard pics Instagram-worthy artistic flair, take it up a notch and try the following:

 ● Photograph from different angles.

-● Shoot a corner as opposed to a flat wall.
+● Shoot from corner-to-corner as opposed to flat walls.
 This will add some dimensionality to your photos that will help make your pictures pop.

-● Change some of your decor items, such as the placement of cushions and blankets, so that every photo does not look exactly the same.
-This way all your photos will still look fresh and new, even though you have photographed that room before.
+● Change up some of your décor, such as the placement of cushions and blankets, so that every photo does not look exactly the same.
+This way, all your photos will still look fresh and new, even though you have photographed that room before.

-That being said, the photos that you add to your Instagram account should go beyond simply showing off your property and its amenities.
+That being said, the photos that you add to your Instagram page should go beyond simply showing off your property and its amenities.
 An effective Instagram marketing campaign also tries to capture the lifestyle that your property can offer, and the vibe of being there.
-Besides, you have invested a lot of resources to make sure that your home is perfect right down to the last detail.
-So, be sure to include photos that pay attention to the details too!
+Besides, you have invested a lot of resources to make sure that your vacation home is perfect right down to the last detail.
+So, be sure to include photos that accentuate the details too!
 Sometimes that indirect call-to-action can have the most direct impact, so here are some practical tips to capture the perfect guest experience:

 ● If you have a book collection or herb garden, take photos of these details as they add to the personality of your space.

-Videos are actually more effective than photos on Instagram.
+Videos can actually be more effective than photos on Instagram.
 If you can, be sure to record a couple of videos too.
 Nowadays most smartphones have really good built-in cameras which means you don’t have much of an excuse not to add short videos.
 No one says they have to be Spielberg-worthy productions.
 Sometimes, simple behind-the-scenes moments offer unique, endearing opportunities to just be real and demonstrate the in-the-moment fun of being there.

 Tag, You’re It!

 When it comes to adding tags, the more the merrier!
-After all, tags help potential guests to find your vacation rental on Instagram.
+After all, tags help Instagram users to find your vacation rental on Instagram.
 Though there are many schools of thought on the appropriate number of hashtags to use per post, a general average is eleven.
 Too many and you risk being spammy – too few and you may be missing opportunities!

-Popular hashtags may include the name of your place and the type of style such as art deco, minimalism, etc. Consider adding area and regional hashtags too like #golfgetaway, #waltdisneyworld, #oceanfront, #skiresort or others that are popular where your vacation rentals are.
+Popular hashtags may include the name of your place and the type of style such as art deco, minimalism, etc. Consider adding area and regional hashtags too like #golfgetaway, #waltdisneyworld, #oceanfront, #skiresort or others that are popular lures to the destinations where your vacation rentals are.

 Localize Your Content